zvanderbosch/nightskies_fork/README.md

 <!-- <img src="https://github.com/liweihung/nightskies/blob/master/static/S_c.png" width="350"> -->

-where $S$ is the raw scientific image and $F$ is the flat image taken and processed in the lab.
-All of the terms in the above equation are 2D image arrays except for $B_d$ and $L$ which are single-value scale factors.
+where $\large S$ is the raw scientific image and $\large F$ is the flat image taken and processed in the lab.
+All of the terms in the above equation are 2D image arrays except for $\large B_d$ and $\large L$ which are single-value scale factors.
 This script outputs calibrated science images in both _fits_ and _tiff_ formats.

 ### 2. Registration